People Clerk helps you with your small claims court lawsuit.Get Started

 Once you file your California small claims court lawsuit, the next step is to notify the defendant that they have been sued.
 This is called "service of process" (also known as "service").
 You must serve the defendant at least 15 days before trial if the defendant lives in the county you are suing in.
-If the defendant lives outside the county you are suing in, then you must serve the defendant at least 20 days before trial.
+Otherwise, If the defendant lives outside the county you are suing in, then you must serve the defendant at least 20 days before trial.

 Step 1: Select the Person Who Will be Doing the Serving